blairmacintyre/blairmacintyre.github.com/_posts/2014-09-14-we-need-new-business-models-in-iod.md

 author: blair
 layout: post
 guid: http://blairmacintyre.me/?p=720
-except: Today, I gave a talk at the Ubiquitous Computing conference’s [Workshop on Usable Privacy & Security for wearable and domestic ubIquitous DEvices (UPSIDE)](http://appanalysis.org/upside/), modestly titled "_Augmented Reality + Internet of Devices + Big Data: The End of Privacy?_”
+excerpt: Today, I gave a talk at the Ubiquitous Computing conference’s [Workshop on Usable Privacy & Security for wearable and domestic ubIquitous DEvices (UPSIDE)](http://appanalysis.org/upside/), modestly titled "_Augmented Reality + Internet of Devices + Big Data: The End of Privacy?_”
 I’ll post something else about this talk soon, but
 ---